 But if you have other dietary requirements, I listed some options below:

-- Keto Protein Mug Cake Option: Use your favorite keto protein powder, use 1 tablespoon of coconut flour instead of oat flour, and erythritol as a sweetener.
+- Keto Protein Powder Mug Cake Option: Use your favorite keto protein powder, use 1 tablespoon of coconut flour instead of oat flour, and erythritol as a sweetener.

 - Gluten-free option: Swap oat flour for certified gluten-free oat flour or use 1 tablespoon of coconut flour.

-- Cocoa Allergy: You can skip the unsweetened cocoa powder and make a vanilla protein mug cake with this recipe.
+- Cocoa Allergy: You can skip the unsweetened cocoa powder and make a vanilla protein powder mug cake with this recipe.
 Add 1 tablespoon of extra oat flour to the recipe to replace the cocoa powder and use vanilla protein powder.

 Keep in mind that protein cakes baked in the oven tend to be denser and packed but still delicious.

-More Protein Powder Recipes
+More High-Protein Recipes

 More Mug Cake Recipes